Smoking moldy weed can have some seriously unpleasant side effects.

-From allergies to infection, smoking moldy weed can have some seriously unpleasant side effects.
-But, how do you know if your bud has gone bunk?
+But how do you know if your bud has gone bunk?
 What does weed mold look like?
-Depending on whether or not you’re growing or simply consuming harvested flower, molds and mildews can take on a variety of different forms.
-Here’s are the basics of what to look for when trying to steer clear of moldy cannabis.
+Depending on whether or not you’re growing or simply consuming harvested flower, molds and mildews can take various forms.

 However, mildew can also look like a dusty white powder on fan leaves or parts of the bud.
-This white powder is aptly termed powdery mildew.
+This white powder is aptly called powdery mildew.

-If you find moldy bud, don’t consume it.
-Dispose of it in an area where it will not contaminate other plants and make sure the mold has not spread to other buds.
+If you find moldy buds, don’t consume it.
+Dispose of it in an area where it will not contaminate other plants, and make sure the mold has not spread to other buds.

 Some things to look for in dried flower include:

-Recognizing the early stages of molds and mildews can save your entire crop, as well as improve the safety for the end consumer.
+Recognizing the early stages of molds and mildews can save your entire crop and ensure it’s safe to ingest for the consumer.